-- 1. APOLOGIES FOR ABSENCE

-- 2. TO RECEIVE ANY DECLARATIONS OF INTEREST BY MEMBERS
+2. TO RECEIVE ANY DECLARATIONS OF INTEREST BY MEMBERS

-- 3. MINUTES
+3. MINUTES

-- 3.1 To confirm the minutes of the meeting held on 3rd March 2006 (attached)
+3.1 To confirm the minutes of the meetings held on 3rd March and 6th April 2006 and receive the notes of the Working Groups held on 16th March and 30th March 2006 (attached)

-- 4. ISSUES RAISED AT NEIGHBOURHOOD FORUMS
+4. ISSUES RAISED AT NEIGHBOURHOOD FORUMS

-5. RESPONSES FROM THE COUNCIL, THE EXECUTIVEOR COMMITTEES OF THE COUNCIL TO FINAL REPORTS OF THIS FORUM
+5. RESPONSES FROM THE COUNCIL, THE EXECUTIVE OR COMMITTEES OF THE COUNCIL TO FINAL REPORTS OF THIS FORUM